2i2c-org/infrastructure/docs/hub-deployment-guide/runbooks/phase3/initial-hub-setup.md

    To ensure the new cluster and its hubs are appropriately handled by our CI/CD system, please add it as an entry in the following places in the [`deploy-hubs.yaml`](https://github.com/2i2c-org/infrastructure/blob/HEAD/.github/workflows/deploy-hubs.yaml) GitHub Actions workflow file:

-      - The [`deploy-hubs.yaml`](https://github.com/2i2c-org/infrastructure/blob/008ae2c1deb3f5b97d0c334ed124fa090df1f0c6/.github/workflows/deploy-hubs.yaml#L121) GitHub workflow has a job named [`upgrade-support-and-staging`](https://github.com/2i2c-org/infrastructure/blob/18f5a4f8f39ed98c2f5c99091ae9f19a1075c988/.github/workflows/deploy-hubs.yaml#L128-L166) that needs to list of clusters being automatically deployed by our CI/CD system.
+      - The job named [`upgrade-support`](https://github.com/2i2c-org/infrastructure/blob/41e811931cf1f853c3331d479ca583a342c1c05f/.github/workflows/deploy-hubs.yaml#L198) needs a list of clusters being automatically deployed by our CI/CD system.
 Add an entry for the new cluster here.
+      - If the hub has `staging` in its name (assuming a cluster can have many staging hubs), the job called [`upgrade-staging`](https://github.com/2i2c-org/infrastructure/blob/41e811931cf1f853c3331d479ca583a342c1c05f/.github/workflows/deploy-hubs.yaml#L427) requires a list of staging hubs per cluster.
+Add an entry for the new staging hub here.

 1. **Create a Pull Request with the new hub entry**